-- 1.1 The Priory Federation of Academies Trust (The Trust) takes e-safety seriously.
+- 1.1 The Priory Federation of Academies Trust (The Trust) takes online safety seriously.
 This policy is an extension of the ICT Acceptable Use Policy and is to provide a more detailed policy statement to ensure safe practice when working in the changing world of ICT. - 1.2 The Education and Inspections Act 2006 empowers Headteachers to such extent as is reasonable, to regulate the behaviour of students when they are off the Academy site and empowers members of staff to impose disciplinary penalties for inappropriate behaviour.
-This is pertinent to incidents of cyber bullying, or other e-safety incidents covered by this policy, which may take place outside of the Academy, but are linked to membership of the Academy or Trust and/or may bring the reputation of the Academy or Trust into disrepute. - 1.3 References to the Trust or Academy within this policy specifically include all primary and secondary academies within the Trust, as well as Robert De Cheney Boarding House, the Early Years setting at the Priory Witham Academy, Priory Training, Priory Apprenticeships, Lincolnshire Teaching School Alliance and Lincolnshire Teaching School Alliance SCITT. - 1.4 This policy does not form part of any employee's contract of employment and it may be amended at any time.
+This is pertinent to incidents of cyber bullying, or other online safety incidents covered by this policy, which may take place outside of the Academy, but are linked to membership of the Academy or Trust and/or may bring the reputation of the Academy or Trust into disrepute. - 1.3 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Training, Priory Apprenticeships, Lincolnshire Teaching School Alliance and Lincolnshire Teaching School Alliance SCITT. - 1.4 This policy does not form part of any member of staff's contract of employment and it may be amended at any time. - 1.5 The Trust is committed to leading a mentally healthy organisation, which includes a commitment to and promotion of emotional wellbeing and mental health.
+Therefore, all Trust policies and procedures ensure this commitment is incorporated in order to support all staff and students.
+Members of staff are encouraged to speak to their line managers, and students are encouraged to speak to any member of staff, if they feel any part of this policy would affect their emotional wellbeing and mental health.
+Any such comments should be passed to the Trust's HR department (via FederationHR@prioryacademies.co.uk) for appropriate consideration at the next available point in the policy review cycle.